Sponsors and Partners

 Canada

-With the generous support of Global Affairs Canada’s Peace and Stabilization Operations Programme, POTI is able to provide E-Learning for Mission Staff (ELMS); Individual E-Learning for Peacekeepers from Africa, Latin America and the Caribbean, and select South Asian nations; the National Training Centre E-Learning Platform (NTCELP); and the Women, Peace, and Security Programme (WPS).
+With support from Global Affairs Canada’s Peace and Stabilization Operations Programme, POTI is able to provide the E-Learning for Mission Staff programme; Individual E-Learning for Peacekeepers from Africa, Latin America and the Caribbean, and Select Asian Nations; the National Training Centre E-Learning Platform in those regions; and the maintenance and free worldwide distribution of e-learning on the women, peace, and security agenda.

 Sweden